teq-niq/pingfed-automation/oidc-check/springboot.oidc.with.angular/README.md

 Adding the OAuth authorization endpoint (/as/authorization.oauth2) to the urlPatterns field is _strongly_ discouraged due to the resulting security risks.

 So best to undo these CORS related changes for pingfederate.
+Note: These CORS warnings are only when pingfed is invoking our application.